allenai/unqover/README.md

 ### More plotting

-To create subject-attribute bipartite graph, e.g., using a prediction file on ethnicity data, first run the following:
+You can use some aggregated scores to create additional visualizations, e.g. subject-attribute bipartite graph.
+Such scores can be obtained by, e.g.,
 ```
 python3 -u -m visualization.dump_bipartite_vis --files bertlarge_ethnicity.output.json
-TODO
 ```

 <a name="appendix"></a>